Looking Back at the First Un-Tour to Myanmar

 Below is a small selection of what we experienced together, and a few snippets I published along the way.

-(My first two tours sold out, but if you're curious to join the next tours in October / November 2017, click here to learn more.)
+(My first two tours sold out.
+If you're curious to join the next tour in January 2018, click here to learn more.)

 Our sold-out tour began in Yangon, the fascinating former capitol city currently struggling with a stifling traffic problem.
 Of anywhere in Myanmar, Yangon gives us a view of the old and the new in a very in-your-face way... with giant new construction projects with million dollar condos going up beside wooden shacks.
 You're never far from a mobile phone shop as they dot the streets up and down, where almost none existed just 3 years ago.